awochna/jekyll-skeleton/README.md

 It's just a skeleton, after all ;)

 You can add custom CSS in `assets/style.css` in your Jekyll site and it'll automatically be included.

+## Adding Related Posts ##

+To list related posts at the end of a post, add the following line to your `_config.yaml`:

+    include_related_posts: true

+Then, the top 5 related posts will be listed.
+See Jekyll's [docs](https://jekyllrb.com/docs/variables/#site-variables) for more information on what this means.

 ## Contributing